Skulltulla/MyBlender/C_0000_Vertices/README.md

 ## Vertex Creation

 Vertex creation requires at least one object to be in the scene because if an object is not selected, then you cannot enter **Edit Mode** to create new vertices.
 Also neither the "Add" list in Object Mode nor Edit Mode contains a "Vertex" option.
+You must also be in **vertex-select** mode `1`.

 To create a single vertex from an Object/Mesh, enter **Edit Mode** and then select everything and then use the **Merge** operation.